BHW TDI from a 2005 Passat

 - injectors with Bosio R783 nozzles rebuilt and calibrated by DBW

-- cam journals drilled for doubled oil flow using OEM cam bearings (
+- cam journals drilled for doubled oil flow using OEM cam bearings (not Franko6-modified bearings)

 - exhaust manifold ceramic coated (by SwainTech), drilled and tapped for EGT probe and EMP gauge right before the turbo